 The Eccles School of Business, at the University of Utah, takes the MBA very seriously.
 So seriously that first-year students are discouraged from working and encouraged to dive head-first into the full-time MBA experience, including clubs, student government, and other activities, with the reassurance of knowing that MBAs make higher salaries, bigger bonuses, and better decisions than those without.
 If Eccles’ belief in hard work and high performance scares you, better to choose one of the “easy” programs out there – Eccles’ doesn’t want you.
 But if you want a deep, challenging, and rewarding education, you might be what they’re looking for.
 The Eccles’ MBA does not have specializations, instead focusing on broadly-applicable skills that graduates can take into any field, secure in knowing they can handle any surprise that comes along.

 The freshly-renamed Questrom School of Business (formerly the Boston University School of Management) is named for benefactor Allen Questrom, a giant of the retail industry.
 Questrom’s gift is part of Boston University’s continuing efforts to push business conventions and educate the next generation of great business leaders.
-With that goal in mind, the Boston University Two-Year MBA is a challenging cohort-based program focused on teaching student to compete in the global business environment.
-Students choose concentrations such as International Management or Energy and Environmental Sustainability, or specialized degrees like the Health Sector MBA or the Public & Nonprofit MBA, as well as international field seminars in India, Asia, Brazil, or Europe.
-Career outlook is bright – alumni number in the hundreds of thousands, and graduates stand a much better-than-average chance of finding their way into a high-paying, rewarding career.
+With that goal in mind, the Boston University Two-Year MBA is a challenging cohort-based program focused on teaching students to compete in the global business environment.
+Business school students choose concentrations such as International Management or Energy and Environmental Sustainability, or specialized degrees like the Health Sector MBA or the Public & Nonprofit MBA, as well as international field seminars in India, Asia, Brazil, or Europe.
+The career outlook is bright – alumni number in the hundreds of thousands, and graduates stand a much better-than-average chance of finding their way into a high-paying, rewarding career.

-The University of Missouri’s Trulaske College of Business puts its biggest claim to value right on their front page – 74% of graduates finish their MBA program with no debt.
+The University of Missouri’s Trulaske College of Business puts its biggest claim to value right on its front page – 74% of graduates finish their MBA program with no debt.
 These days, starting at zero is starting ahead for most students, so it’s not hard to turn your degree into a high return on investment when your financial investment turns out to be nothing.
-This U.S. News & World Report Best Business School is also affordable to begin with, so Mizzou’s Crosby MBA is an all-around value.
+This U.S. News Report Best Business School is also affordable, to begin with, so Mizzou’s Crosby Business School MBA is an all-around value.
 Students choose from specializations in Finance, Management, or Marketing, with fifteen concentrations including Investment, Consumer Products Marketing/Brand Management, and Entrepreneurship and Innovation Strategy.
-Numerous career development services, and a large alumni base, help students find work after graduation, completing a smart investment in your career future.
+Numerous career development services, and a large alumni base, help students find work after graduation, completing a smart investment in their career future.

 The Ole Miss Campus MBA is a 1-year MBA program designed for working professionals to get their degrees and get back out into the workforce as smoothly as possible.
 Forbes and U.S. News & World Report have praised the University of Mississippi as a value, and while the Ole Miss School of Business is the largest in Mississippi, class sizes are kept on the smaller side to help students better build connections.
 With numerous career workshops, job fairs, competitions, and other professional development options, Mississippi provides students with ample opportunities to find work with their stable of corporate partners.
 With low tuition and a solid grounding in business practices, the Ole Miss Campus MBA lives up to its reputation as a good value.